-Product managers and PMPs use the term “user story” in agile.
+Product managers, and PMPs use the term “user story” in agile.
 The word “story” is so overused, that it’s similar to the word “love” – both have many different meanings.
 Stories could be Snapchat posts, great books, documentary films, or (in the case of a user story) a communication tool.
 But what is a user story?
 And why do we call them stories?
+What the heck is that scrum master talking about?

 If you’re looking to develop software, or to hire a software developer for your business, you’ll definitely want to write user stories.